- 首页 /

 Authors should prepare the case reports according to the CARE Guidelines and their submission should include a reporting checklist (a reformatted version has been made for the journal) as a supplementary material.
 The relevant page/line and section/paragraph number in the manuscript should be stated for each item in the checklist.
 A statement like “We present the following case in accordance with the CARE reporting checklist” should be included at the end of the “Introduction”.
 The manuscript should also include a Reporting Checklist statement in the footnote (see the “3.7 Footnote”).
 Failure to do so will result in the manuscript being returned to the authors for their amendment.

-Case reports should include an ethical statement indicating whether written consent has been obtained from the subject (or their parent / guardian).
+An ethical statement indicating whether written consent has been obtained from the subject (or their parent / guardian) is required for both case report and case series.
 See the “3.7.4 Ethical Statement” section for details.

 Word limit: 2500 words max. (excluding references, tables, and figures)